srihari1212/nlp/README.md

 Logging is included
 -------------------
-This API is completely logged in nlp.txt file
+This API is completely logged in nlp.log file

 Sample input